 Cheryl Gossman has been on the Board since 2005.
-She is the former chair of the Swedish Foundation Board of Governors.
-She has been on the Board since 2005.
-She serves on the Board Quality Committee, the Campaign Leadership Council and the Women and Children's Advisory Council.
+She is the former chair of the Swedish Foundation Board of Governors, and the current chair of the Board Quality & Safety Committee.
+She serves on both the Orthopedics and Women’s Health Leadership Councils.
 She has 15 years experience in physician practice management.
 Gossman has a master's degree in health-care management from George Washington University.
 She is also active in the Katy McKay Circle of Association for Catholic Childhood.

 William W. Krippaehne Jr.

 Bill Krippaehne has been on the Swedish Board since 2002.
 He is the former president and chief executive officer of Fisher Communications, Inc., in Seattle.
 Prior to that he had held other management positions at Fisher, was a stockholder partner and senior vice president at Cushman & Wakefield, and was vice president and general manager of The Gilley Company.

 Lytle has been on the Swedish Board since 2007 and is a past vice chair.
 He is a past chairman of the Swedish Foundation Board of Governors, where he has been a member since 1990.
 He also served as chair of the Allocations Committee, Human Resources and Compensation Committee and the Cancer Advisory Council.
 He is a member of the Swedish Medical Center Capital Campaign and the Woman and Infants Leadership Council.
 Previously, he sat on the board of the Marsha Rivkin Center for Ovarian Cancer Research.
 Lytle is president and founder of Lytle Enterprises, which is a senior housing company established in 1976.
 He has served on the boards of senior housing, community hospitals, and health maintenance organizations nationwide.
 In addition to past service on the board of Payless Drug Stores, Lytle was president of Washington State Special Olympics, vice chairman of the Alexis de Tocqueville Society for United Way, and vice president of PONCHO.
 He currently serves as a director on the board of Performing Arts Center Eastside, which is the parent organization of Tateuchi Center, and is a past co-chair of the Tateuchi Center capital and endowment campaign.

 Stanley D. Savage